 When generated

 This primitive is generated by an MIS user to discover the capabilities of the local MISF or a remote MISF.
-In the case of remote discovery, this primitive contains the SupportedMISEventList, SupportedMISCommandList, SupportedIsQueryTypeList, SupportedTransportList, and MBBHandoverSupport parameters of the local MISF to enable mutual discovery of each other’s capabilities.
+In the case of remote discovery, this primitive contains and the MBBHandoverSupport parameters and other parameters as described in 7.4.1.1 of Draft IEEE 802.21m/D01 of the local MISF to enable mutual discovery of each other’s capabilities.

 Effect on receipt